ethanwillis/slate/source/index.html.md

 this method renders `sign in with protocols.io` button.

 <aside class="notice">
-When user sign in with protocols.io account `acces code` will be sent to your redirect url and you need to get access token by using [get access token API](#get-access-token).
-We use redirec to open your redirect url, so don't forget to add some actions here.
+Once users sign in with protocols.io account, the `access code` will be sent to your redirect url.
+Get the access_token by calling [https://protocols.io/api/v3/oauth/token](#get-access_token).
+After authorization the page will be redirected to your redirect_url.
 </aside>

 ### JS Method